What does life insurance cover me for?

 - If you die or are diagnosed with a terminal illness: your family receives a lump-sum payment.
 This is called Life Insurance.

-- If you’re diagnosed with a serious critical illness such as a malignant cancer or you suffer a severe heart attack: you receive a lump-sum payment.
-This is called Recovery Insurance.
+- If you’re diagnosed with a serious critical illness such as a cancer (of a specified criteria) or you suffer a heart attack (of a specified severity): you receive a lump-sum payment.
+This is called Critical Illness or Trauma Insurance.

-- If you’re temporarily unable to work due to illness or injury: you receive a monthly benefit of up to $10,000, up to 75% of your salary.
-This is called Income Protection.
+- If you’re unable to work due to illness or injury: you receive a monthly benefit of up to $30,000, up to 70% of your salary*.
+This is called Income Protection Insurance.

 This is a general guide only to the different types of life insurance and the circumstances in which a claim may be payable.
 You can find out exactly what you’re eligible for by reading the terms and conditions of your insurance policy, which are detailed in your policy document.

-What additional features of TAL Lifetime Protection can I set up over the phone?
+What additional features of TAL Accelerated Protection can I set up over the phone?

 You will need to speak to one of our professional Life Insurance Specialists on 131 TAL about including any of the following: